Moray East Wind Farm: Development

+Construction

 In 2019, Construction of the wind farm commenced, with DEME Offshore installing pin-piles for the tripod jacket foundations using their jack-up vessel Apollo.
+The foundations were installed by the jack-up vessel Seajacks Scylla between July and December 2020.

 The first turbine was installed in January 2021 by the Fred.
 Olsen jack-up vessel Bold Tern.
 When the 64th turbine was installed in July, the project became Scotland's largest offshore wind farm.
 The final turbine was installed in September 2021.

 The wind farm began exporting power in June 2021.

 In September 2021, the operations base in Fraserburgh was officially opened by Michael Matheson, at the time the Scottish Government Cabinet secretary for net zero and energy.

 Full power output was achieved in April 2022, and was commissioned.
 However, as market prices had increased above the CfD price due to the 2021 United Kingdom natural gas supplier crisis, the operator deferred the CfD start.

 Constraint payment investigation

 In April 2025, Ofgem launched an inquiry looking at whether Ocean Winds had claimed excessive prices to reduce output at times of network constraints.
 The Renewable Energy Foundation had previously alleged widespread overcharging by operators of wind farms, and stated the Moray East wind farm was paid £100m in the two-year period ending in September 2023.